gmcnutt/iso/README.md

 Example:

-    ./demo -i moongate_clearing.png,moongate_clearing_l2.png
+    ./demo -i mc0.png,mc1.png,mc2.png,mc3.png

-You can stack up to 3 maps.
-They must be the same size.
+That stacks 4 maps on top of each other.
+Maps must be the same size for this to work.

 Key bindings:

-    <arrow> - move cursor
+    <arrow> ..........move cursor
-    .,      - rotate camera
+    ., ...............rotate camera
-    t       - toggle transparency
+    t  ...............toggle transparency
+    <page up/down> ...jump between maps (when passable)

 Clicking a tile prints some info on stdout.